CMHAAorg/cmhaa-website/site/content/contact.md

     padding_bottom: true
   - type: form
     form_id: contact
-    form_lead: Please let us know how we may assist you.
+    form_lead: Pease let us know how we may assist you.
+Complete the form below and we will be in touch.
     form_description: >-
-      Complete the form below and we will be in touch.

-      If you'd like to hear from us when we have news or useful information to share, or opportunities for your organisation to engage with the Corporate Mental Health Alliance Australia community, please provide your name and email in the newsletter sign-up form at the bottom of this page.
+      If you'd like to receive updates from us when we have news, information, or opportunities of interest or value to the business community's understanding or approach to workplace mental health, please provide your name and email in the newsletter sign-up form at the bottom of this page.

       You may also like to follow us on [LinkedIn](https://www.linkedin.com/company/corporate-mental-health-alliance-australia/) and [Twitter](https://twitter.com/CMHA_Aus).